Sohampatel26/Sohampatel26/README.md

 - 👯 I’m looking to collaborate on data science and machine learning projects.
 - 💬 Ask me about anything related to data, AI/ML, or statistics.
 - 📫 How to reach me: [sohamhp@uci.edu](mailto:sohamhp@uci.edu)
-- 😄 Pronouns: He/Him | She/Her | They/Them
-- ⚡ Fun fact: I love analyzing sports statistics and have a knack for finding patterns in unexpected places.
+- ⚡ Fun fact: I love analyzing data and have a knack for finding patterns in unexpected places.

 ## Skills
 - **Programming Languages:** Python, R, SQL